uthmandantata/BECpro/README.md

-# BECpro: Polo Membership App
+# BECpro Polo Membership App

-Welcome to the BECpro repository!
-BECpro is a comprehensive Polo Membership app designed to streamline the management of polo club memberships, user payments, scheduling, and administrative tasks.
-With BECpro, polo clubs and their members can enjoy a seamless experience in managing membership details, riding schedules, horse and equipment management, and field availability status.
+Welcome to the official GitHub repository for BECpro, a comprehensive Polo Membership app designed exclusively for managing polo-related activities.
+This app aims to streamline polo membership management, game scheduling, payment tracking, and communication for both members and administrators.

-## Features
+## User Features

-### Membership Management
+### 1. Authentication and Account Management

-BECpro simplifies membership management by providing an intuitive interface for users to view their membership details, payment history, and upcoming payments.
-Club administrators have the ability to suspend or activate memberships as needed.
+- **Login**: Securely access your account with your credentials.
+- **Signup**: Easily create a new account with required information.
+- **Logout**: Log out from your account to ensure security.
+- **Activate Password**: Reset or activate your password whenever needed.

-### Riding Schedule
+### 2. Schedule Polo Days

-Users can conveniently select their preferred riding days for each week, choosing up to three days to ride.
-This feature ensures efficient allocation of riding slots and helps optimize the use of club resources.
+- **Select Playing Days**: Choose three preferred days for playing polo.
+- **Game Scheduling**: Schedule your polo games on the selected days.

+### 3. Payment Management

+- **Pay and Renew**: Conveniently make membership payments and renewals.
+- **Payment History**: Keep track of your payment history for future reference.

-### Administrative Powers
+### 4. Communication

-Club administrators have access to a range of powerful tools to manage the club effectively:

-- **User Suspension**: Admins can suspend users if needed, ensuring the club's rules and policies are maintained.

-- **Horse Management**: Admins can easily add, update, or remove horses from the system, ensuring accurate horse records and availability.

-- **Equipment Management**: Keep track of club equipment by adding, editing, or removing items from the inventory.
+- **Send Complaints**: Raise complaints or concerns through the app for prompt resolution.

+## Admin Features

+### 1. User Management

+- **Suspend Users**: Admins have the ability to suspend user accounts when required.

+### 2. Inventory Management

+- **Add Horses**: Admins can manage the list of available horses efficiently.
+- **Manage Equipment**: Add and manage essential polo equipment effortlessly.
-- **Services Management**: Admins can manage services offered by the club, ensuring members have access to the necessary amenities.
+- **Services Management**: Handle services related to polo activities seamlessly.

+### 3. Field Status

-- **Field Availability**: Admins can indicate whether the polo field is open or closed, providing clear communication to members regarding field usage.
+- **Field Availability**: Admins can update and communicate the availability status of the polo field.

+### 4. Ticketing System

+- **Ticket Management**: Admins can effectively address user inquiries and issues through the integrated ticketing system.

+## Usage and Distribution

+Please note that BECpro Polo Membership App is provided under the following terms:

+- You are granted the right to access and use the app for personal and non-commercial purposes.
+- You may not distribute, sublicense, or use the app for any commercial purposes.
+- Unauthorized copying, modification, or use of the app's code or assets is not permitted.

+## License

+BECpro Polo Membership App is released under the [MIT License](link-to-license.md), with the exception that it cannot be used for commercial purposes.

-## Contact Me
+## Contact

-If you have any questions, suggestions, or feedback, feel free to reach out to us at `uthmandantat8@gmail.com`.
+For inquiries, feel free to contact us at uthmandantata8@gmail.com.